-- (b)On March 22, 2016, Griffon amended its Revolving Credit Facility ("Credit Agreement") to increase the credit facility from \$250,000 to \$350,000, extend its maturity from March 13, 2020 to March 22, 2021, and modify certain other provisions of the facility.
+(b)On March 22, 2016, Griffon amended its Credit Agreement to increase the credit facility from\$250,000 to \$350,000, extend its maturity from March 13, 2020 to March 22, 2021, and modify certain other provisions of the facility.
 The facility includes a letter sub-facility with a limit of \$50,000 and a multi-currency sub-facility of \$50,000.
 The Credit Agreement provides for same day borrowings of base rate loans.
 Borrowings under the Credit Agreement may be repaid and re-borrowed at any time, subject to final maturity of the facility or the occurrence or event of default under the Credit Agreement.
 Interest is payable on borrowings at either a LIBOR or base rate benchmark rate, in each case without a floor, plus an applicable margin, which adjusts based on financial performance.
 Current margins are 1.25% for base rate loans and 2.25% for LIBOR loans.
 The Credit Agreement has certain financial maintenance tests including a maximum total leverage ratio, a maximum senior secured leverage ratio and a minimum interest coverage ratio, as well as customary affirmative and negative covenants and events of default.
-The negative covenants place limits on Griffon's ability to, among other things, incur indebtedness, incur linens, and make restricted payments and investments.
-Borrowings under the Credit Agreement are guaranteed by Griffon's material domestic subsidiaries and a 65% of the equity interest in Griffon's material, first-tier foreign subsidiaries (except that a lien on the assets of Griffon's material domestic subsidiaries securing a limited amount of the debt under the credit Agreement; see footnote (d) below).
-At September 30, 2016, there were no outstanding borrowings and standby letters of credit were \$16,275 under the Credit Agreement; \$333,725 was available, subject to certain loan covenants, for borrowing at that date. - (c)On December 21, 2009, Griffon issued \$100,000 principal of 4% convertible subordinated notes due 2017 (the "2017 Notes").
-As of September 30, 2016, the current conversion rate of the 2017 Notes was 70.1632 shares of Griffon's common stock per \$1 principal amount of notes, corresponding to a conversion price of \$14.25 per share.
-Since July 15, 2016, any holder has had the option to convert such holder's notes.
-Under the terms of the 2017 Notes, Griffon has the right to settle the conversion of the 2017 Notes in cash, stock or a combination of cash and stock.
-On July 14, 2016, Griffon announced that it will settle, upon conversion, up to \$125,000 of the conversion value of the 2017 Notes in cash, with amounts in excess of \$125,000, if any, to be settled in shares of Griffon common stock.
-At both September 30, 2016 and 2015, the 2017 Notes had a capital in excess of par component, net of tax, of \$15,720.
-The fair value of the 2017 Notes approximated \$121,563 on September 30, 2016 based upon quoted market prices (level 1 inputs).
-These notes are classified as long term debt as Griffon has the intent and ability to refinance the principal amount of the notes, including with borrowings under the Credit Agreement.
-On November 14, 2016, Griffon adjusted the conversion rate of the 2017 Notes to 70.5867 shares of Griffon's common stock per \$1 principal amount of notes, corresponding to a conversion price of \$14.17 per share.
-This adjustment was made as a result of dividends paid the last two quarters; Griffon was not required to give effect to this adjustment prior to November 14, 2016 (the forty-second trading day prior to maturity), because the cumulative increase since the prior time the conversion rate was adjusted was less than 1%.
-The conversion rate will be further adjusted for any dividends declared after November 14, 2016 for which the ex-dividend date is prior to maturity.
+The negative covenants place limits on Griffon's ability to, among other things, incur indebtedness, incur liens, and make restricted payments and investments.
+Borrowings under the Credit Agreement are guaranteed by Griffon's material domestic subsidiaries and are secured, on a first priority basis, by substantially all domestic assets of the Company and the guarantors, and a pledge of not greater than 65% of the equity interest in Griffon's material, first-tier foreign subsidiaries (except that a lien on the assets of Griffon's material domestic subsidiaries securing a limited amount of the debt under the credit agreement relating to Griffon's Employee Stock Ownership Plan ("ESOP") ranks pari passu with the lien granted on such assets under the Credit Agreement; see footnote (d) below).
+On October 2, 2017, Griffon further amended the Credit Agreement to modify the maximum total leverage covenant for the quarters ending December 31, 2017, through March 31, 2019, to provide additional financial and operating flexibility.
+At September 30, 2017, there were \$144,216 outstanding borrowings and standby letters of credit were \$13,890 under the Credit Agreement; \$191,894 was available, subject to certain loan covenants, for borrowing at that date.